czhuuu/retail-trade/README.md

 The "pre201610" file is for TAQ data 10/20/2016 and earlier, and the "post201610" file is for TAQ data 10/21/2016 and later.

 The two files contain code to calculate several additional measures not used in the paper (e.g., trade size-based measures) as well.
+Please read the files carefully for further instructions and assumptions made.